silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.6.0.md

 We will also no longer reference it in the Upgrading instructions section.
 If your site depends on Subsites, ensure you continue to include and update the module in your Composer requirements.

+## Known issues

+There are no known CWP issues in this release.

+### Expected test failures

+There are no known PHPUnit test failures in this release.

 ## Upgrading instructions

 In order to update an existing site to use the new CWP recipe the following changes to your composer.json can be made: